-PRMI P Initiative - Proactively Plan Greenfield Areas Timing RPAs Wards Lead Divisions 3-1.
+PRMP Initiatives - Proactively Plan Greenfield Areas Timing RPAs Wards Lead Divisions 3-1.
 Construct a community centre in Heritage Heights and, consistent with the findings from the 2017 PRMP, assemble land for the new community centre as a short-term priority.
-The new community centre should contain an indoor aquatics centre, a fitness centre, double or triple gymnasium, Youth Hub, multipurpose rooms and explores co-location with a Brampton Library branch.
+The new community centre should contain an indoor aquatics centre, a fitness centre, double or triple gymnasium, Youth Hub, multi-purpose rooms and explores co-location with a Brampton Library branch.
 The community centre should reflect Age-Friendly, Sport-Friendly and sustainable design principles.
-Medium- Term RPA A Ward 6 Recreation Parks, Maintenance & Forestry Building Design & Construction 3-2.
+Medium-Term RPA A Ward 6 Recreation Parks, Maintenance & Forestry Building Design & Construction 3-2.
 Initiate a land banking strategy to identify and acquire properties in northwest (RPA A) and northeast (RPA D) Brampton for future community centres.
-Land for the proposed Heritage Heights community centre (see PRMP Initiative #1) would optimally be located in the designated Wellness Character Area established in the Heritage Heights Secondary Plan, particularly if it presents an opportunity to create a multi-service community hub in conjunction with recreation, parks, library, cultural and/or health and social service partners.
+Land for the proposed Heritage Heights community centre (see PRMP Initiative #3-1) would optimally be located in the designated Wellness Character Area established in the Heritage Heights Secondary Plan, particularly if it presents an opportunity to create a multiservice community hub in conjunction with recreation, parks, library, cultural and/or health and social service partners.
 Land acquisition in northeast Brampton would provide the City with flexibility in the event an update to the PRMP recommends a community centre to meet growth-related needs beyond the year 2036.
+The potential to use a portion of, or assemble lands adjacent to the Block 47 Community Park should be explored to co-locate a future-term community centre with outdoor amenities.
 Short-Term RPA A RPA D Ward 6 Ward 10 Recreation Parks, Maintenance & Forestry Realty Services 3-3.
-Future Community Parks in Heritage Heights should include a minimum of three lit rectangular fields (at least one with a synthetic surface and designed with future potential to be enclosed), a lit cricket grounds, a minimum of one major splash pad, a mix of dedicated tennis and pickleball courts, an Activity Hub with multi-use sport courts and a skateboard park, play structures, reflection pool, outdoor skating surface, and outdoor fitness equipment.
-Ongoing RPA A Ward 6 Parks, Maintenance & Forestry
+Future Community Parks in Heritage Heights should include a minimum of three lit rectangular fields (at least one with a synthetic surface and designed to be enclosed), a lit cricket grounds, a minimum of one major splash pad, a mix of dedicated tennis and pickleball courts designed to be enclosed, an Activity Hub with multi-use sport courts and a skateboard park, play structures, reflection pool, outdoor skating surface, and outdoor fitness equipment.
+Ongoing RPA A Ward 6 - Parks, Maintenance & Forestry

-PRM P Initiative - Proactively Plan Greenfield Areas Timing RPAs Wards Lead Divisions 3-4.
+PRM IP Initiatives - Proactively Plan Greenfield Areas Timing RPAs Wards Lead Divisions 3-4.
 The future Gore Castlemore Community Park should include a minimum of one lit rectangular field with a synthetic surface (and designed with future potential to be enclosed), a major splash pad, dedicated tennis and pickleball courts, skateboard park, multi-use sport court, an adventure playground, reflection pool, outdoor skating surface, and outdoor fitness equipment.
-Medium- Term RPA D Ward 10 Parks, Maintenance & Forestry 3-5.
+Medium-Term RPA D Ward 10 - Parks, Maintenance & Forestry 3-5.
 Working with other corporate departments such as Animal Services, evaluate sites that are appropriate for off-leash dog parks in RPA A, RPA D and RPA E .
 Consideration should be given to compatibility with other on-site components in a park and adjacent land uses and opportunities to partner with community organizations, private sector or others to assist with operations, fundraising/sponsorships and/or partnerships.
-Longer- Term RPA A RPA D RPA E Ward 6 Ward 10 Parks, Maintenance & Forestry
+Longer-Term RPA A RPA D RPA E Ward 4 Ward 6 Ward 9 Ward 10 - Parks, Maintenance & Forestry